yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 1. **Azure Distributions**
 Azure Synaps is a massively parallel processing (mpp) database system made of *synaps instances* for data storage.
 The data is stored in spread accross 60 underlying databases called *distributors*.This ensures data availability and reliability, thus improves performance.
 The distribution of data in Azure is by the following strategies:

 + Round Robin: This is the default strategy when no other strategy is chosen.
-It distributes data evenly accross all instances.
-Suitable for data unskewed data.
+It distributes data sequentially and evenly accross all distributors.
+It provides high performance for data in the staging area especially during the ETL process.
-+ Hash: A deterministic algorithm uses a hash function to determine the proportion of data to store accross the instances.
-Provides good query performance for large tables containing joins and aggregations.
++ Hash: A deterministic algorithm uses a hash function to determine the proportion of data to store across the databases.
+Provides good query performance for large tables requiring joins and/or aggregations.
 + Replicated tables: Copies of datasets on a synaps instance is duplicated and cached.
 This method is suitable for small datasets only.

 2. **Hadoop Distribution**